jsl2/jsl2.github.io/index.md

 ### Software Defined Radio
 OFDM implementation on [NI USRP](https://www.ni.com/nl-be/shop/hardware/products/usrp-software-defined-radio-device.html) in LabVIEW
-Developed Viterbi coder/decoder DLL for LabVIEW for final project.
+Developed [Viterbi coder/decoder](https://gist.github.com/jsl2/2dd6f63bbff7a41a6a59a8d1a6d827a0) DLL for LabVIEW for final project.

 ### OFDM Audio Modem
 Transmit bitmap image over acoustic channel with OFDM in MATLAB.
-See the [GitHub repository](https://github.com/jsl2/OFDM-modem)

 ### Encryption and decryption for realtime audio
 Embedded systems project for encryption and decryption of streaming audio on Zybo Zynq-7000 SoC.
 - Development of multiprecision arithmetic library in C
-- ARM assembly optimizations for multiprecision arithmetic
+- ARM [assembly optimizations](https://gist.github.com/jsl2/a69d000949e2c08266f2344472218e10) for multiprecision arithmetic
 - Implementation of Station-to-Station protocol for key agreement
 - AES with Galios/Counter Mode (AES-GCM) for authenticated encryption